-I’ve gone easy on the lavender in the recipe.
+Lavender can taste soapy in recipes, so I’ve gone easy on the floral flavor.
 You could easily amp up either or both of the lavender and the Earl Grey tea in the cake layer.
 Or brush the cake with a lavender sugar syrup, although it’s already a pretty moist cake.
+Or: